Freelancers & Consultants9 min readUpdated Apr 18, 2026

 "Personalize the opening and scope to this client only.",

-"Keep unclear pricing or scope items marked [TO CONFIRM].",
+"Keep unclear pricing, scope, timeline, or dependency items marked [TO CONFIRM].",

-"Do not invent case studies, guarantees, or delivery dates."
+"Do not invent case studies, guarantees, delivery dates, client results, pricing, or commitments.",

 ],